 Installing NativeScript on Windows

 This is a step by step tutorial covering all the aspects of Installing NativeScript on Windows Machine.
 The NativeScript on the windows machine can be used to develop apps targeted Android Platform.
-To target IOS platforms you need to install XCode, which is not supported in the Windows.
+To target IOS platforms you need to install XCode, which is not supported in Windows.

 - Windows 7 Service Pack 1 or later